kabanero-io/kabanero-foundation/design/digest.md

 #### Kind:Stack

-The Stack CR has new status returned for each stack version that is active to indicate `digest-at-activation`.
-This status is returned when the governance policy indicates a need to maintain this status; otherwise it is suppressed.
+The Stack CR has new status returned for each stack version that is active, indicating the container's digest at stack activation.
+This can be found at `status.versions[x].images[y].digest.activation`.

 ### Kabanero Operator